v1shwa/tmp/README.md

 # tmp
-A dummy repo to try/test the features of Git &amp; Github
+A dummy repo to try/test the features of GIT &amp; Github